 In 5.97, the Report clarifies that the MTP Act holds for surrogate pregnancy and the welfare of the surrogate is paramount.
 Some situations, however, may be problematic.
-If the surrogate changes her mind, can she request termination under the Act?
+If the surrogate changes her mind, can she request termination of pregnancy under the Act?
 How is her right weighed against that of the legal parents who are genetically related to the child and financially committed?
 If abnormalities in the child are detected late, after 20 weeks, can the surrogate be forced to terminate even at risk to her health?

 5. Protection of the Surrogate Child

 The voiceless entity in surrogacy is the child that changes hands after birth.
-The ban on commercial surrogacy will end the market that threatened to commoditize children.
+The ban on commercial surrogacy will end the market that threatens to commoditize children.
 Media stories of abandoned and unwanted Indian surrogate children present a chilling counterpoint to the poignant pleas of infertile couples.
 Children are a vulnerable section of the population deserving of full protection by the state.
 These sentiments are amplified in report at 5.67 where the term ‘legal parent’ is proposed instead of ‘intending couple’ to emphasize the parental role and duty to the child.
 In fact, the Draft ART uses the term ‘commissioning couple’, which denotes a power imbalance and needs to be reframed.
 In 6.19, the names on the birth certificate should be decided before the child is born, placing full responsibility on the legal parents, their extended family and inheritors.
 It is unacceptable that a surrogate child, who is so intensely desired, should be left in the care of the State on any account.

 The list of those eligible to seek a child through surrogacy must be closely examined.
 The best lens would prioritize ‘the best interest of the child’ in such an assessment.
 The argument of social stigma faced by infertile married couples can hardly apply equally to widows and single women.
 Progenitive stresses would differ for live-ins, same-sex and transgender couples.
 Without denying the human desire to reproduce, including ‘wider society’ in the eligibility list, as mentioned in 5.40, encourages aspirations over need, and must be examined.
 Given a choice, would it be in the best interest of the child to have a single parent or two parents of the same sex?
-These may be existential questions but caution is advisable, in the absence of longterm studies.
-(35)
+These may be existential questions but caution is advisable, in the absence of long-term studies.
+(14)

-Another issue expressed in 5.42 is the eligibility of NRI, PIO and OCI to access surrogacy in India.
+Another issue expressed in 5.42 is the eligibility of non-resident Indians (NRI), persons of Indian origin (PIO) and overseas citizns of India (OCI) to access surrogacy in India.
 The experience with cross-border surrogacy so far, should discourage such arrangements in the short term at least.
 The Ministry of External Affairs deems these categories as ‘foreigners’, and moving surrogates or children across borders may face the same challenges of citizenship, abandonment and limited legal action, mentioned in 5.148 of the Report.
 For their own protection, surrogates and children would need to stay within the jurisdiction of the Indian government.
 This could be reviewed at a later date when Infertility clinics are fully regulated under the ART Bill.

 Assessment of intended legal parents, including psychological testing by a ‘competent authority’ as with adoption, will protect the child’s interests.
 Prohibition of trafficking (5.148) and sex selection (5.149) and provision of adequate insurance cover (6.11) and breast milk (6.15) are protective measures.
 The report also recommends medical insurance cover for the child until maturity.
 Genetic testing may need to be included in the Bill, where parenthood is contested (6.27).